The Ultimate Guide to Traveling to Rio de Janeiro Alone (2023)

 You can get lost in this 350 acre park, not far from Copacabana Beach.
 The Jardim Botânico (Botanical Garden) is best botanical garden I’ve visited yet.
 It has more than 6,000 different species of tropical and subtropical plants, including 900 varieties of palm trees.
 Who knew there were so many?

 The Botanical Garden sits at the foot of Corcovado Mountain with the Christ the Redeemer statue overhead.
 Spend at least an hour or two here.
-You can even take a garden tour, if you wish.
+You can even take a Botanical Garden tour, if you wish.

 Whatever you do, don’t miss walking the Avenue of the Royal Palms.
 It will make you feel so small.